Post-reduction inference for confidence sets of models: Extensions to other settings

 defines the tangent plane at $y^o$.
-For canonical exponential-family regression models with no floating dispersion parameter these matrices do not depend for $y^o$, implying that the co-sufficient manifold is flat.
+For canonical exponential-family regression models without a floating dispersion parameter, $V(y^o)$ does not depend on $y^o$, implying that the co-sufficient manifold is flat.
 This idea underpins the tangent exponential model of Fraser (1988, 1990) and Fraser and Reid (1988, 1995), whose objective was higher order conditional inference on $\theta$.
 Our problem is in essence the opposite of theirs.
 The establishment of general analytic approximations is an open problem.
 In principle, such approximations could replace the importance-sampling based approach suggested for the log-logistic accelerated life model of the previous section, and possibly also the integer-programming based approach for the logistic regression formulation of \S \ref{secLogistic}.